 assertions made by New Zealand in its first written submission

-the Panel, nor the third parties, are permitted to "make
+Australia.
+Neither the Panel, nor the third parties, are

-New Zealand is required to discharge its burden of proof in
+that New Zealand is required to discharge its burden of proof

-Agreement.
-Australia is firmly of the view that New
+Australia is firmly of the view that New Zealand's case

-Zealand's case is fatally flawed as it has failed to meet
+is fatally flawed as it has failed to meet its burden of

-through solid scientific evidence and legal argument, that the
+scientific evidence and legal argument, that the measures at

-measures at issue are fully consistent with the SPS
+issue in this dispute are fully consistent with the SPS